VanHulleOne/SciSlice/README.md

 as the STL files it references.
 The file must contain a list of dictionaries, each dictionary containing the file name of the STL which should be used and the parameters for that file.
 Any parameter from the GUI can be specified in the JSON without receiving an error however not all of the parameters will actually work for each region.
-Currently all of the default Layer parameters plus horizontalExpansion and nozzleDiameter will work for each sub-region.
+Currently only the parameters used by the `make_region()` function in figura.py plus `layerHeight` (used by the `Region` class in doneshapes.py) will actually be affect each region.
 An example JSON is given below:
 ```
 [{"fileName": "C-Bracket_0_90.stl",